shotover/shotover-proxy/docs/src/source-types.md

   # * when false: the connection will wait until a connection can be made within the limit.
   hard_connection_limit: false

-  # When this field is provided TLS is used when connecting to the remote address.
+  # When this field is provided TLS is used when the client connects to Shotover.
   # Removing this field will disable TLS.
-  tls:
+  #tls:
-    # Path to the certificate file, typically named with a .crt extension.
+  #  # Path to the certificate file, typically named with a .crt extension.
-    certificate_path: "tls/redis.crt"
+  #  certificate_path: "tls/redis.crt"
-    # Path to the private key file, typically named with a .key extension.
+  #  # Path to the private key file, typically named with a .key extension.
-    private_key_path: "tls/redis.key"
+  #  private_key_path: "tls/redis.key"
-    # Path to the certificate authority file typically named ca.crt.
+  #  # Path to the certificate authority file typically named ca.crt.
-    certificate_authority_path: "tls/ca.crt"
+  #  certificate_authority_path: "tls/ca.crt"

   # Timeout in seconds after which to terminate an idle connection.
 This field is optional, if not provided, idle connections will never be terminated.
   # timeout: 60